wp-cli/handbook/repository-management.md

 ## Releases

+### WP-CLI Releases

-Releases are scheduled and communicated well in advance by the [maintainers](https://github.com/orgs/wp-cli/teams/maintainers).
+WP-CLI releases are scheduled and communicated well in advance by the [maintainers](https://github.com/orgs/wp-cli/teams/maintainers).

 When the release is ready, it is being prepared and executed according to the [release checklist](release-checklist.md) by one of the [maintainers](https://github.com/orgs/wp-cli/teams/maintainers).

+### Package Releases

+Package releases happen on an as-needed basis.
+A package is tagged for a release when:

+* It has a reasonable number of changes that have been sitting for a while (couple weeks or more).
+* It has a substantial enhancement (e.g. a new command) that's worth getting into the nightly build.

+Tagging a release should be postponed (for a few to several days) if there's an open pull request that makes sense to include in the release.